By B. David Zarley

 * * *

-B. David Zarley is a freelance writer based in Chicago.
-His work can be seen in VICE, The Atlantic Cities, The Classical, The Myrtle Beach Sun News, The Chicago Reader, Paste and numerous other publications.
-You can follow him on Twitter @BDavidZarley.
+B. David Zarley is a freelance journalist, essayist, and book/music/art critic based in Chicago.
+His work can be seen on Sports on Earth, VICE, VICE Sports, The Classical, Paste Magazine and New American Paintings, among numerous other places.
+You can find him on Twitter, @BDavidZarley, or at bdavidzarley.com.